gtsop/babel-jest-boost/README.md

 ```

 It is likely that some tests will now break.
 The breakage may be caused by some implicit dependency in your code that you're not aware of, or some bug within `babel-jest-boost`.
 Either way, you are not going to fix them right now.
-In order to overcome this problem you have two tools: `importIgnorePatterns` plugin option and the `no-boost` directive.
+In order to avoid this problem you have two tools: `importIgnorePatterns` plugin option and the `no-boost` directive.

 Use `importIgnorePatterns` to match import statements that cause breakages when by-passed.
 For instance: